-Determining why you should expand is a key understanding that can influence the direction of the project.
-We guide owners in reviewing their goals, performing needs assessments, and analyzing asset performance.
+Determining why you should invest, divest, or consolidate, or move operations is a key understanding that can influence the direction of the project.
+We guide owners in reviewing their goals, performance expectations, and asset utilization strategy.

-Determining what is needed in the expansion and where it should be are critical factors in the project’s success.
+Determining how the transformations should occur and where assets and infrastructure should be are critical factors in the project’s success.
 Through drafting a feasibility study, creating sound financial models, and determining site selection requirements, a project can be better positioned for financial success.

-During this phase, the operations model, resource requirements, and market variables are reviewed to ensure the project meets the needs set in the business plan.
+During this phase, the operations and supply chain models, resource requirements, location requirements, and market variables are reviewed to ensure the project meets the needs set in the business plan.

 How will the transformation happen and who will support and assist in the process?